apache/couchdb/share/doc/src/query-servers.rst

 .. function:: GetRow()

-   Retrieves next row from related view result.
+   Retrieves the next row from a related view result.

    .. code-block:: erlang